Analysis | In small-town, suburban New York, hundreds lined up to send an early-voting message

 “We’re Yorktowners,” she said.
 “We’re polite.”

 This would be the first vote Chazdon had cast in years.
-Most of the others with whom I spoke indicated that they almost always voted and were simply voting early either because it was convenient or to send a message about their enthusiasm.
+Most of the others with whom I spoke indicated that they almost always voted and were voting early either because it was convenient or to send a message about their enthusiasm.

 “I just wanted to make sure my vote counted,” Toriana Patterson, 26, said when asked why she had wanted to vote on Saturday.
 “I didn't want to do the [absentee] ballot because” — she laughed — “I just want to make sure my vote counted.”